Impact educational: The suevite layer outcrop near Fuentes Calientes, Rubielos de la Cérida impact basin (Spain)

 Here on our impact educational page we want to pick out one of the most illustrative outcrops in the Rubielos de la Cérida impact basin to show basic geology of a big meteorite impact event, and the study is in particular recommended to those geologists who are not convinced that the giant Azuara impact event has ever happened.

-The outcrop is exposed roadside between the village of Fuentes Calientes and the N-420 Carretera Nacional (Fig. 1) and shows the excellently uncovered contact between a prominent suevite layer and the autochthonous Cretaceous footwall which is in detail be described in the images that follow below.
+The outcrop is exposed roadside between the village of Fuentes Calientes and the N-420 Carretera Nacional (Fig. 1) and shows the excellently uncovered contact between a prominent suevite layer and the autochthonous Cretaceous footwall which is in detail being described in the images that follow below.

 Fig. 2.
 The multicolored Utrillas formation (or facies), Lower Cretaceous, Albian, is mostly composed of slightly consolidated quartz sand.
 Ahead the village of Fuentes Calientes the razor-sharp contact to the overlying suevitic basal breccia is most impressive.
 Here we remind of the definition and detailed description of the basal impact breccia and refer to the text we have written elsewhere (click here).